Multimodal Fish Feeding Intensity Assessment in Aquaculture: Unified Mixed-Modality Based FFIA (U-FFIA)

 \subsection{Unified Model with Knowledge Distillation}

 Due to the limited number of frames used for both audio and visual inputs, the performance of the U-FFIA model can be compromised with the use of the single model architecture.
-To address this limitation, we employ knowledge distillation (KD) to enhance the performance of our audio and visual models.
+To address this limitation, we employ knowledge distillation (KD) \cite{zhou2024rdnet} to enhance the performance of our audio and visual models.

 Knowledge distillation \cite{hinton2015distilling} is a model compression technique in which a large-scale model (teacher) is compressed into a smaller model (student) while preserving similar performance.
 The key idea is to use the logits output by the teacher model (in our case, the pre-trained audio model CNN10 \cite{kong2020panns} and visual model S3D \cite{xie2018rethinking}) as the supervision information to guide the learning of the smaller student model.
 The teacher model uses all the audio and visual frames, while the student model uses a limited number of frames.
 During training, the teacher model is frozen, and the focus is solely on training the student model using the knowledge distillation loss.
-We use the following loss for the student model training: